PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

-\item Optionally create any periodic or mirror boundary condition domains, and any inlets and outlets. \item Instantiate a suitable nearest neighbor particle search (NNPS) algorithm to be used for the problem.
-PySPH features a variety of different nearest neighbor algorithms including the common linked-list based algorithm, space-filling-curve based algorithms, and octree-based algorithms.
+\item Instantiate a suitable nearest neighbor particle search (NNPS) algorithm to be used for the problem.
+PySPH features a variety of different NNPS algorithms as discussed in Section~\ref{sec:nnps}.
 These may be either set manually or be changed from the command-line.

-Separate algorithms are implemented for execution on the CPU or GPU.
-Support for fixed smoothing radius as well as variable smoothing radius are available. \item The \code{Solver.setup} method is then called which passes the created particles, the equations, NNPS, and kernel to the solver.
+\item The \code{Solver.setup} method is then called which passes the created particles, the equations, NNPS, and kernel to the solver.
 The solver is constructed with the integrator information as shown in Listing~\ref{lst:ex:create_solver}.
 This method now has all the necessary information to generate the required code for the equations and the integrator.
 An \code{SPHCompiler} object is delegated the task of generating the code, compiling it, and being able to call it from Python.

+\item The application also sets up any user callback functions that need to be called after each step of iteration or after each stage of integration.